 In recent years AKG has dominated the budget and mid-range headphone space.
 While most other headphones at these price points chase after the bass-addicts, AKG has been content to stick to what it knows best; namely headphones that offer a balanced, refined sound you'd normally find in more expensive cans.
 With the AKG N60NC Wireless headphones the company appears to be stepping out of its comfort zone a little.
 The aluminium accented design is more flashy than AKG’s usual fare, and the noise-cancellation combined with wireless operation pushes the N60NCs to the upper end of the company’s normal price points.

 Read the full review: AKG N60NC Wireless

-It's one of the comfiest pair of cans on the market, and they're also much cheaper than a lot of the competition.
-If it had a better sound quality for the vast majority of cell phone users it would be an easy recommendation but, as it stands,it really makes the most sense at checkout when purchased alongside Samsung's Next Big Thing.
+But it's one of the comfiest pair of cans on the market, and one of the best noise-canceling, too.
+If it had a better sound quality for the vast majority of cell phone users it would be an easy recommendation but it really makes the most sense at checkout when purchased alongside Samsung's Next Big Thing.

 Read the full review: Samsung Level On Pro Wireless Headphones